Collection Appraisals

 A little understood fact is that different Auctioneers and Auction Houses specialize in selling different types of merchandise.
 Some specialize in Dolls, while others specialize in Art, Prints, Tools, Antiques, Hummel Figurines, etc. Consigning your Tools to a Doll Auctioneer makes as little sense as consigning your Dolls to a Tool Auctioneer.
 And many Auctioneers are general-line Auctioneers, meaning that they sell nearly everything, but don't really specialize in anything.
 Either way, sending your merchandise to the wrong Auction House could cost you big money.

 We can help.
 As Auctioneers and Appraisers, we understand the Auction process and who many of the key players are.
-We are active in the Pennsylvania Auctioneers Association (PAA), and the Lehigh Valley Society of Auctioneers (LVSA), we have been in the Auction business for 20+ years, and we can help to guide you through the entire Auction process.
+We have been in the Auction business for 20+ years, and we can help to guide you through the entire Auction process.

 Whether you are looking for a national, regional, or local Auction company, call us first to see if we can point you in the right direction.